Scalar Cherenkov radiation from high-energy cosmic rays: Conclusions

 \section{Conclusions}

 In this work, we studied for the first time the energy loss of a massive particle to scalar waves in a conformally coupled k-essence theory.
 We derived an equivalent of the Frank-Tamm formula for scalar $\check{\hbox{C}}$erenkov waves valid when the massive particle travels faster than the phase velocity of scalar waves.
 We gave the explicit dependence on the free functions of conformally coupled k-essence and also a more generic dependence on the scalar phase velocity $c\e{s}$ and effective scalar charge $q\e{s}$.
 We found that the energy loss per unit distance scales with the square of the UV cutoff of the EFT of gravity, which makes it impossible to ignore the EFT nature of a conformally coupled k-essence theory.
 We then showed that the energy loss is negligible for conformally coupled k-essence as long as the UV cutoff is lower than $10^{-20} M\e{P}$.

+For dark-energy motivated EFTs, the UV cutoff can be as low as $\Omega\e{UV}\sim (M\e{P}H_0^2)^{1/3}$, which translates to a completely negligible radiated energy in the form of scalar waves for a proton travelling through the Universe.
+In contrast, for $\Omega\e{UV} \sim M\e{P}$, as long as $c\e{s}^n\geq 10^{-20}$, the energy loss is dramatically large and the speed of cosmic rays would be changed during the propagation over cosmological distances.
+This is likely to result in a change in the distribution of speeds for high-energy cosmic rays of cosmological origin.

-For phenomenological models with a low sound speed $c\e{s}$, the energy loss per unit distance is amplified by a factor $c\e{s}^{-4}$, which can become significant for lower UV cutoffs.
+For phenomenological models with a low sound speed $c\e{s}$, the energy loss per unit distance is amplified by a factor $c\e{s}^{-4}$, which can become significant for lower UV cutoffs, although this effect may be compensated by a loss of the trustability of the EFT at energy scales lower by a factor $c\e{s}^n$.
 Nevertheless, if one adopts a UV cutoff of the order of $(M\e{P}H_0^2)^{1/3}$ as may be motivated to explain cosmic acceleration, the scalar phase velocity must be as low as $c\e{s}\sim 10^{-10}$ for the effect to be significant on a proton traveling cosmological distances.